State of Conservation Information System (SOC)

 The significant number of reports prepared by the UNESCO Secretariat and the Advisory Bodies to the World Heritage Committee represents an exceptional documentation on numerous conservation issues.
 It is one of the most comprehensive monitoring systems of any international conventions.

-At its 39th session in Bonn, Germany,
+At its 40th session in Istanbul, Turkey,

 How is the state of conservation of the sites monitored after their inscription?